Lift Inference

 In this program two exception effects, Exc1 and Exc2 are declared.
 The block abort is defined within the outer handler, which handles Exc1, and simply performs the effect operation Exc1.
 As is visible in the signature of abort (with an empty effect set) the effect is handled by the outer handler, even though abort is called inside of the inner handler.
 The result of running the program thus is "aborted one".

-By clicking on “edit” the corresponding code in Core becomes visible.
+Below the source the corresponding code in Core is shown.
 There the effect operations become explicit capabilities bound at the corresponding handlers.
 When abort is called, the Exc1-capability is executed and has to jump over the inner handler to its binding site, or to put it differently, it has to be lifted.
 At runtime this amounts to searching for the correct handler on the stack.
 By making explicit which capabilities have to be lifted to which handlers, such a runtime search can be rendered unnecessary.

 Regions and subregion evidence